 Global Studies and Languages

 Earth, Atmospheric, and Planetary Sciences

 The undergraduate academic program is based on a core of General Institute Requirements and on the specific curricula offered by departments for undergraduate majors.
 All undergraduate Courses at MIT lead to the Bachelor of Science (SB) degree.
 For most undergraduates, degree-granting programs require four years of full-time study.

-Graduate degrees include Master of Architecture (MArch), Master of Science (SM), Master of Engineering (MEng), Master in City Planning (MCP), Master of Business Administration (MBA), Master of Finance (MFin), Engineer, Doctor of Philosophy (PhD), and Doctor of Science (ScD).
+Graduate degrees include Master of Architecture (MArch), Master of Science (SM), Master of Engineering (MEng), Master in City Planning (MCP), Master of Business Administration (MBA), Master of Finance (MFin), Master of Science in Management Studies (MSMS), Engineer, Doctor of Philosophy (PhD), and Doctor of Science (ScD).
 Graduate students may also take advantage of a number of standing interdisciplinary programs (as described under Interdisciplinary Graduate Programs in Part 3) or develop individually tailored programs in consultation with the faculty.

-Engineer degrees include Civil Engineer (CE), Electrical Engineer (EE), Engineer in Aeronautics and Astronautics (EAA), Engineer in Computer Science (ECS), Environmental Engineer (EnvE), Materials Engineer (MatE), Mechanical Engineer (MechE), Naval Engineer (NavE), Nuclear Engineer (NuclE), and Ocean Engineer (OceanE).
+Engineer degrees include Civil Engineer (CE), Electrical Engineer (EE), Engineer in Aeronautics and Astronautics (EAA), Engineer in Computer Science (ECS), Environmental Engineer (EnvE), Materials Engineer (MatE), Mechanical Engineer (MechE), Naval Engineer (NavE), Naval Engineer (NavE), and Nuclear Engineer (NuclE)..

 MIT is accredited by the New England Association of Schools and Colleges, Inc., through its Commission on Institutions of Higher Education.

 Inquiries regarding MIT's accreditation status should be directed to the Office of the Vice President and Secretary of the Corporation, Massachusetts Institute of Technology.
 Individuals may also contact: